How to Use This Calculator

 Enter how many weld passes are required to complete the joint.
 Multi-pass welds are common on thick sections.

-The calculator will display the total arc time, time per pass, and estimated job duration.
+The calculator will display the total arc time, time per pass, estimated job duration, and a detailed insights panel for deeper analysis.

 Example Calculation